After You Return From Abroad

 • You have engaged in casual unprotected sex or get an injection, tattoo, or body piercing.
 You may need to be screened for certain diseases.

 • You have lived abroad for many months or longer.
 In this case, you should get a medical exam when you return.
 Certain diseases don't develop right away after travel, but some may appear within a few weeks.
-See your provider right away if you become ill after returning from extended travel abroad.
+See your doctor right away if you become ill after returning from extended travel abroad.

 Find A Doctor or Make An Appointment: 636.928.WELL